Thyroid Cancer Signs and Symptoms

 What does thyroid cancer look like?

-Thyroid cancer may cause visible swelling and lymph node enlargement in the neck and throat.
+Thyroid cancer may cause a visible lump, swelling and lymph node enlargement in the neck and throat.

 "Moffitt’s doctors tell you everything you need to know but they let you make the decisions that best suit your lifestyle."